 - Reach out to new faculty in liaison areas to learn about their scholarship and teaching and provide them with information about Randall Library services.

 - Work with department chairs to attend department meetings to provide updates and gather information about library-related needs.

-- Identify potential connections between faculty in liaison areas and specialized Randall Library services (e.g. digital humanities, Digital Makerspace, specialized collections, etc.).
+- Identify potential connections between faculty in liaison areas and other Randall Library functional areas (e.g. Scholarly Research Services, Specialized Collections).